study-partner/study-partner.github.io/index.md

 ### View report page

-This page allows admin to view the reports from users.
+This page allows an admin to view the reports from users.

 <img src="images/M1/viewreport.png" alt="View Report Page">